-DOR's ATD continues to occasionally encounters challenges in recruiting appropriate underage youth when schools are in session.
+DOR's ATD continues to occasionally encounter challenges in recruiting appropriate underage youth when schools are in session.
 Every attempt is made to conduct underage tobacco investigations during summer breaks and other breaks.
-If not, investigations are restricted primarily to weekends.
-The contracting period was recently changed to reflect the federal fiscal year in an effort to address this challenge.
+If not, investigations were restricted to primarily weekends.
+The contracting period was recently changed to reflect the federal fiscal year in an effort to address this challenge, and this change has helped smooth out logistical problems that previously plagued the team.

-Georgia is the largest state east of the Mississippi River, and is geographically, economically and culturally diverse.
+Georgia is the largest state east of the Mississippi River, and is geographically, economically, and culturally diverse.
 Covering this widespread and diverse state is challenging, especially in light of limited resources; however, the Synar Team in Georgia has streamlined the process through the years with experience and with procedural and administrative changes including changes in the contracting period.

-Due to the economic and cultural diversity of the state and for safety reasons, DOR ATD must use care in selecting underage operatives including the days and times within which investigations are conducted.
-It has been extremely difficult to recruit underage operatives to work successfully within certain communities.
+Due to the economic and cultural diversity of the state and for safety reasons, Georgia must use care in selecting underage operatives including the days and times within which investigations are conducted.
+It has been extremely difficult to recruit underage operatives to work successfully within certain communities, although this is becoming less difficult over time using various, flexible, and continued efforts.
+This year, for example, equal numbers of African American and Caucasian youth were recruited, and equal numbers of male and female underage operatives were recruited.
 Any operative that "does not fit" within a certain environment is at greater risk and the investigation is much less likely to get a true result of compliance or non-compliance.
 Additionally, in certain areas of the state, different tobacco products must be selected for attempted purchase in order to "fit" in that area.